 Warnings & Dangers

-Paris is an overall safe city.
-It is ranked 58th out of 162 on the ranking of the safest and most dangerous cities.
+France is an overall safe country with some more risks in certain urban areas.
+It is ranked 58th out of 162 on the safest and most dangerous countries ranking.

 As a top tourist destination, pickpocketing is the major risk for tourists in France.
 A few simple precautions will minimize your chances of being pickpocketed.

 France is a safe country regarding risks of mugging and kidnapping, although some areas are best to be avoided at night.

 SCAMS RISK : HIGH

 There are a lot of scammers and con-artists trying to take advantage of tourists, particularly in large cities such as Paris or Marseilles and around major landmarks.
 Be aware of “gold ring” tricks, fake petitions, groups of teenagers acting strangely or trying to distract you; and people offering help with your luggage.

 They often are pickpockets in the Parisian subway, and taxis are for the most part the safest transportation method.

 There is very little risk regarding natural disasters in France, other than avalanches which can be a significant threat when skiing in the Alps.